chadium/kcik/README.md

 npm run build
 ```

-The extension files will be placed in `dist/chrome-user`.
+The extension files will be placed in `dist/chrome`.
 You can load this folder into your browser.
-This has been successfully done on Google Chrome and Mozilla Firefox.
+This has been successfully done on Google Chrome.

+For the Firefox variant, you must run `npm run build-firefox`.
+You will
+find the files in the `dist/firefox` folder.

 ## Development